 I completed, Buddhism and Modern Psychology course on the Coursera learning platform from Princeton University taught by professor Robert Wright.
 I highly recommend this course to either strengthen practice or build awareness.

 The Dalai Lama has said that Buddhism and science are deeply compatible and has encouraged Western scholars to critically examine both the meditative practice and Buddhist ideas about the human mind.
-A number of scientists and philosophers have taken up this challenge.
+Several scientists and philosophers have taken up this challenge.
 There have been brain scans of meditators and philosophical examinations of Buddhist doctrines.
-There have even been discussions of Darwin and the Buddha: Do early Buddhist descriptions of the mind, and of the human condition, make particular sense in light of evolutionary psychology?
+Darwin and the Buddha have even discussed: Do early Buddhist descriptions of the mind, and the human condition make particular evolutionary psychology?
 This course will examine how Buddhism is faring under this scrutiny.
 Are neuroscientists starting to understand how meditation “works”?
-Would such an understanding validate meditation—or might physical explanations of meditation undermine the spiritual significance attributed to it?
-And how are some of the basic Buddhist claims about the human mind holding up?
-We’ll pay special attention to some highly counterintuitive doctrines: that the self doesn’t exist, and that much of perceived reality is in some sense illusory.
-Do these claims, radical as they sound, make a certain kind of sense in light of modern psychology?
+Would such an understanding validate reflection—or might physical explanations of meditation undermine the spiritual significance attributed to it?
+And how are some of the essential Buddhist claims about the human mind holding up?
+We’ll pay special attention to some highly counterintuitive doctrines: that the self doesn’t exist and that much of perceived reality is in some sense illusory.
+Make these claims, radical as they sound, make a certain kind of sense in light of modern psychology?
 And what are the implications of all this for how we should live our lives?
-Can meditation make us not just happier, but better people?
+Can meditation make us not just happier but better people?